Days 71 & 72 – It’s a strange past-time . . .

 The curious nature of man constantly searches out the new, the different, or the unexplained.
 A never-ending quest of investigation.
 To fathom; to reason; to create; to recreate.

 That same curiosity helps fuel tourism.
 A stream of global border hoppers, scatter themselves to the four winds.
-Just to find out ‘What its like over there’.
+Just to find out ‘What it’s like over there’.

 Camping Corny Metz-Sud, 16K south of historic Metz, is perfectly positioned.
 A thirty minute Scoot from the old town, along quiet country lanes.
 On the city outskirts, L’église Sainte-Thérèse-de-l’Enfant-Jésus, brings Scoot to a sudden stop.
 A church like no other.
 A futuristic masterpiece.